 Choose a Posting Schedule and Stick with It

 There is no set number of times you should post each week, but a good way to get started, especially if you're brand new to social media, would be three times a week.
 You can continue to assess performance and your ability to create content over time and increase this as you find necessary.
-You can also use the free tools that Facebook provides to see what content resonates with your audience to help you refine your content plan over time.
+You can also use the free insights that Facebook provides to see what content resonates with your audience to help you refine your content plan over time.

 Find the Best Time of Day